flowxo/flowxo-sdk/README.md

 [Integration testing](http://en.wikipedia.org/wiki/Integration_testing) emulates how the Flow XO platform will use your service, using the live API.
 You complete the input data and the method's `input.js`, `output.js` and `run.js` scripts are run in order, passing the provided data through and displaying the results.
 You can also record a series of integration tests, and replay them in order.

 You'll need to record a series of integration tests to demonstrate that the service is operating correctly.
-These will be replayed and validated when you submit the service.
+These will be replayed and validated when you submit (or update) the service.
 For this reason, integration testing is mandatory.

 ## Setup